When having a custom pool installed in your house or undertaking a renovation of an existing pool, you can opt for different types of finishes.

 1. Provide Durability

 Most types of aggregate finish contain varying amounts of stone and other materials.
-It provides strength and durability to the finish, ensuring that it lasts long.
+It provides strength and durability to the finish, ensuring it lasts long.
 They also become more resistant to chemicals and staining used to clean the surface.

 2. Increased Lifespan